jameskirsop/macOSLocalAdminPasswordManagement/README.md

 # macOSLocalAdminPasswordManagement

-This project has been written to allow for the rotation of a 'localadmin' account password on macOS 10.15 and newer (as Python3 is required).
+This project has been written to allow for the rotation of a 'localadmin' account password on macOS 10.15 and newer (as Python3 is required*).
 It uses RSA public/private key encryption to allow secure escrow of the encrypted password to an MDM platform and has a simple micro web service that can be deployed via WSGI to allow password decryption.

+_*Python3 can be installed on machine prior to 10.15.
+For backwards compatibility We deploy python3 to all machines 10.14 or older via installing the .pkg available from the [Python download page](https://www.python.org/downloads/mac-osx/) via a Custom Software package in Addigy.
+This does cause some complications and so we'll probably deprecate this support in the near future._

 ## Instructions for Deployment to the Target Machine